akdhandy/akdhandy/README.md

 I enjoy solving complex problems by breaking them down into smaller ones.
 Looking forward to contribute on AI for robotics and quench my thirst for knowledge in a dynamic work culture environment open to improvise and adapt to changes.

-- 🔭 I’m currently working on Sensor networks for wearables and Simulation of an Manufacturing Autonomous system !
+- 🔭 I’m currently working on Agriculture Robots !
 - 🌱 I’m currently learning Solidworks for custom Quadruped design
 - Research Interests : Mechatronics,Computer Vision and Sensor Networks
 - 📫 How to reach me: akdhandy@terpmail.umd.edu